-This booklet is written so that it corresponds to the different sections and letters on the Financial Statement.
-We do not go over how to fill out every line because in many cases the form speaks for itself.
+Note: Our instructions correspond to the sections and letters on the Financial Statement.
+We do not go over how to fill out every line because sometimes the form speaks for itself.
 The information provided here covers just the areas of the form where you might have questions.
 For example, in Part 2 we skip from line (b) to line (g) because it is not necessary to cover lines (c), (d), (e), and (f).

 - Base pay from salary and wages: Give your current salary.
 Suggestion: If your salary changes from paycheck to paycheck, give the average amount for the past 3 months.

 - Self-Employment Income: If you are self-employed or own a business, you must fill out and attach a form called Schedule A, Monthly Self-Employment or Business Income.
 This form is also available at the court.

 - Social Security: This is for Social Security Retirement (OASDI) and Social Security Disability Insurance payments (SSDI).

 - Line (k): Check of of the three boxes that applies and put the total weekly amounts on line (k) Disability, Supplemental Security Income (SSI), Unemployment insurance, and Worker's compensation.

 - Public Assistance: This includes TAFDC, EAEDC, and Food Stamps.